Saharsh-R/OCaml-Ford-Fulkerson-Algorithm/README.md

  It should display the following message:

  `Maximum flow value starting from node x to the node y in this graph is: z`

+ Note: You might have to create out.txt in the src folder